Humberly González: Early life and career

-In 2023, González acted opposite Ali Liebert in Friends and Family Christmas, The Hallmark Channel's first lesbian-themed Christmas romantic comedy film.
+In 2023, González acted opposite Ali Liebert in Friends and Family Christmas, The Hallmark Channel's first Christmas romantic comedy featuring a lesbian couple.

 In 2024, she played the leading role in the video game Star Wars Outlaws, for which she received nominations at the Golden Joystick Awards, the Game Awards 2024, and the British Academy Games Awards.

 In addition to her Star Wars work, she appeared in the 2025 Paramount+ film Star Trek: Section 31 as Melle, a Deltan agent of Section 31.

 Personal life

 González came out as queer in a 2021 interview on the Girl on Girl podcast.